sagan/simplegoproxy/README.md

 Notes:

 - The response template is only applied when certain conditions meet.
 Change default behavior by setting the follow parameters:
-  - `_sgp_tplpath=<value>`: Apply response template only if target url path ends with this value.
+  - `_sgp_tplpath=<value>`: Array Value.
+Apply response template only if target url path ends with this value.
 E.g. `.gohtml`.
-Can be set multiple times.
 If none is set, url path suffix check is skipped.
-  - `_sgp_tpltype=<value>`: Apply response template only if target url original response has this content type.
+  - `_sgp_tpltype=<value>`: Array Value.
+Apply response template only if target url original response has this content type.
 E.g. `txt`, `text/plain`.
-Can be set multiple times.
 Set to `*` to accept all content-types.
 If none is set, default behavior is to apply template if the original response has a textual "Content-Type".
 - The `res.data` is by default parsed according to original http response's content-type header.
 You can forcibly specify the type using `_sgp_resbodytype` parameter (json / yaml / xml / toml).
 - The status of rendered response is `200` by default, use `_sgp_status` parameter to override it.
 - The "content-type" of renderred response is `text/html` by default, use `_sgp_restype` parameter to override it.